Impact Report

 Key Insight

 St. Luke's averages $221 per expense across 372 grants — covering rent, utilities, and medication for patients in acute need — while WVU Cancer Institute averages $71 across 742 expenses, primarily gas cards and lodging for patients traveling for specialized treatment.
-This contrast illustrates our adaptability to each hospital's unique patient needs.
+This isn't one-size-fits-all — it's proof that our model works because it adapts to each hospital's unique patient needs.

 Growth Over Time